SF Civic Tech

 Layout iteration and testing

-• The two-page design did not allow users to immediately browse the safety map without entering an address, prompting redesign to a single page
+• A concern from the data science side was that the two-page design did not allow users to immediately browse the safety map without entering an address, prompting redesign to a single page

-• Interest in the Google Maps pattern resurfaced, prompting A/B testing, which established the dashboard as the preferred format
+• Interest in the Google Maps pattern also resurfaced from the engineering side, prompting A/B testing, which confirmed the Dashboard as the preferred format

-A concern regarding liability surfaced during initial research led me to want to contact the City of San Francisco to ensure the interface and alert language were transparent to the intent in the City's dataset.
-A meeting with City representatives allowed us to redefine the alert language to be in accordance with the City's intent, and also to provide users with exact details on what is being specified by the safety alerts.
+A concern regarding liability surfaced during initial research led me to want to contact the City of San Francisco to ensure the interface and alert language were transparent to the intent in the City's dataset, on which the project is based.
+A meeting with City representatives allowed us to redefine the alert language to be in accordance with the City's intent, and also to provide users with details on how safety is being judged by the City.

-Additionally, a second exploration on the visual design layer—vetted through user research—allowed us to land on a more refined look-and-feel to better engage with the audience.
-Further testing of the visual design will be done during usability testing.
+Additionally, a second exploration on the visual design layer, based on user research, allowed us to land on a more refined look-and-feel to better engage the audience.

-• Continuing collaboration with City of San Francisco
+• Continue collaboration with City of San Francisco once initial product is live

-• Consider mailing all addresses where buildings are in need of retrofit
+• Consider direct mailing addresses in need of retrofit with website details